-- Courses may be completed by individuals or church cohorts. - All classes are delivered through web streaming, averaging 30 minutes per class. - Quizzes and study guides are provided for each course. - Successful completion of a minimum of 20 hours in any certificate track entitles the participant to a Western Seminary non-credit certificate for that track.
-Quizzes are required for each class when a certificate is sought.
+- Courses may be completed by individuals or church groups. - They are delivered through web streaming, averaging around 30 minutes per video module. - Course audio is also available for download. - Each course includes quizzes and study guides. - Upon successful completion of all courses (including quizzes) in a certificate track, you will receive a printed certificate.